zhou-lab/mouse_array_multispecies/README.md

-# Mapping and annotation of MM285 array probes on the Ensembl v101 species.
+# Mapping and annotation of MM285 array probes on 310 species from Ensembl v101.